wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/setup-local-dapp-environment/dapp_api.md

 lang: en
 ---

 The WAX mainnet exposes a set of **nodeos** API endpoints (RPC API), allowing you to interact with the WAX Blockchain.
-In production, this API is accessed from `https://chain.wax.io`.
+Commonly known as [chain-api-url](/en/wax-infra/#public-and-free-api-service-providers)

 Now that you have a local node running on your local development server, these endpoints can be accessed from your local IP address: `http://127.0.0.1:8888`.
 This API endpoint is initialized when you pass the `plugin eosio::chain_api_plugin` parameter to **nodeos**.